wydialang/voicedecal-site/README.md

 ### Course links

-Set the course links near the top of [`_config.yml`](_config.yml).
+The course links are set near the top of [`_config.yml`](_config.yml).
 They feed the top-right menu bar and every other page that references the links.
 For example, links to the syllabus/Discord can be referenced as `{{ site.syllabus_url }}` /
 `{{ site.discord_url }}` in the Markdown; `%syllabus%` / `%discord%` in
 announcement entries.